 What are nonsteroidal anti-inflammatory drugs (NSAIDs)?

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly prescribed medications for the inflammation of arthritis and other body tissues, such as in tendinitis and bursitis.
-The are also used for minor aches and pain.
+They also are used for minor aches and pains.

 Examples of NSAIDs include:

 - nabumetone (Relafen), and

 - Celecoxib (Celebrex).

 NSAIDs are available by prescription or without a prescription (over-the-counter).
 They also are ingredients in many over the counter medications used for colds and minor aches and pain.
 They are administered orally as capsules, tablets, liquids, or by injection (ketorolac, Toradol).
 Although not included in this review, NSAIDs also are used as eye drops for eye inflammation (for example, ketorolac tromethamine [Acular]).

 NSAIDs are taken regularly by approximately 33 million Americans and over 30 billion doses of NSAIDs are consumed annually in the United States.

 The major side effects of NSAIDs are related to their effects on the stomach and bowels (gastrointestinal system).
 Some 10% to 50% of patients are unable to tolerate treatment with NSAIDs because of side effects, including abdominal pain, diarrhea, and upset stomach.
 Approximately 15% of patients on long-term treatment with NSAIDs develop a peptic ulcer (ulceration of the stomach or duodenum).
 Even though many of these patients with ulcers do not have symptoms and are unaware of their ulcers, they are at risk of developing serious ulcer complications, such as bleeding or perforation of the stomach.